cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/graphics/strokeColor.md

-# StrokeColor
+# Stroke Color

-The `strokeColor` property sets or returns the color used for the stroke.
+The `strokeColor` method sets or returns the color used for the stroke.

 ## Example